 Towards the end of March, Treasury Secretary Steven Mnuchin formed a task force to confront mortgage firms’ liquidity challenges due to COVID-19 borrower forbearance.
 Despite this, pricing continued to deteriorate particularly on government products.
 MCT recommended removing government locks from the pipeline up to FICO’s of 680, for lenders to implement day-of-funding verbal verification of employment (VVOE) and to push locking later into the mortgage process.

-The primary objective of creating BAM Marketplace was to help ensure a competitive execution during times of market stress and illiquidity.
-Lower-FICO Ginnie loans are a primary example of the type of niche product planned for trading on BAM Marketplace.
+The primary objective of creating MCT Marketplace was to help ensure a competitive execution during times of market stress and illiquidity.
+Lower-FICO Ginnie loans are a primary example of the type of niche product planned for trading on MCT Marketplace.

 End of March and Continued 2020 Volatility Support